Simulation Options on the Web

 Results Overview

-Overview section of the results page.
+Figure 12.
+The Overview section of the results page.

 The first section of the output page contains a few facts and figures about the simulation.
 Many of these simply repeat the parameters that were entered into the main OST front end, including the central frequency and bandwidth, the on-source time and the level of precipitable water vapour that was selected in the corruption section.

-array configuration field will echo the instrument which was selected by the user, although in the case of simulations performed based on the full ALMA array it will also return the
+The array configuration field will echo the instrument which was selected by the user, although in the case of simulations performed based on the full ALMA array it will also return the out configuration which was chosen by the OST based on the resolution requirements.

 Other parameters are derived from the outcome of the simulation itself.
 The theoretically-calculated RMS noise in an appropriately-weighted map is presented, which provides an immediate value for checking against RMS values measured from the simulated map itself.

 The size (major- and minor-axis and position angle) of a two-dimensional Gaussian fitted to the central lobe of the PSF is also returned.
 This is essentially the resolution of the simulated observation.
-This Gaussian is also used as the
+This Gaussian is also used as the restoring beam during deconvolution.

-If the user has uploaded a FITS file or selected a non-point-source model from the OST library then the
+If the user has uploaded a FITS file or selected a non-point-source model from the OST library then the overview section will also contain two thumbnail images of the input model.

 Histogram Equalization

 When a sky image is rendered to appear on the results page it is done so with two different pixel intensity transfer functions.
-The image on the left will be a linear transfer function whereby the colour map is applied linearly to pixel values which range from zero to the maximum value in the image.
+The image on the left will be a linear transfer function whereby the colour map is applied linearly to pixel values which ra0nge from zero to the maximum value in the image.

 The image on the right will have been treated with an image processing